COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS

 - Vertebrobasilar strokes.
 These are also arteries that feed into the head via the neck, however they extend from the spinal cord and cannot be used to measure one’s pulse.

 If an ischemic event occurs in either of these regions, very serious consequences ensue, such as damage to the hypothalamus, loss of consciousness, loss of physical coordination and many other life-threatening symptoms.

 Other important stroke sites are in arteries that branch off the above two, including:

 - Middle Cerebral Artery Stroke.
-This type affects many areas of the brain, including the basal ganglia (a structure involved in coordinating movement and many basic physiologic functions).
+This type affects many areas of the brain, including the basal ganglia (a structure involved in coordinating movement and many basic physiological functions).
 Numbness, weakness and generalized symptoms of stroke are generally the outcome of middle cerebral artery ischemia.

 - Posterior Cerebral Artery Stroke.
-This stroke type affects the thalamus, occipital lobe and portions of the temporal lobe.
+This type of stroke type affects the thalamus, occipital lobe and portions of the temporal lobe.
 Lack of alertness, low cognitive function and sensory loss are common to this stroke type.
 Vertebrobasilar events affect the same brain areas and the term is often used interchangeably with posterior cerebral artery ischemia.

 - Cerebellar Stroke.
 Cerebellar strokes affect the cerebellum and result in issues pertaining to movement and balance, such as vertigo, dizziness, clumsiness, nausea and ataxia.

 Hemorrhages account for the remaining portion of strokes that are not ischemic (approximately 13-15%) and are the result of internal bleeding inside the brain’s vasculature, leading to oxygen loss and neuronal damage.